rizinorg/book/src/crackmes/ioli/ioli_0x02.md

 ```

-with the experience of solving crackme0x02, we first locate the position of `cmp` instruction by using this simple oneliner:
+With the experience of solving crackme0x01, we can first locate the position of `cmp` instruction by using this simple oneliner:
 ```
-[0x08048330]> pdf@main | grep cmp
+[0x08048330]> pdf@main~cmp
 |           0x0804844e      3b45f4         cmp eax, dword [var_ch]
 ```

-Unfortunately, the variable compared to eax is stored in the stack. we can't check the value of this variable directly.
+Unfortunately, the variable compared to `eax` is stored in the stack.
+We can't check the value of this variable directly.
 It's a common case in reverse engineering that we have to derive the value of the variable from the previous sequence.
-As the amount of code is relatively small, it's possible.
+As the amount of code is relatively small, it can be easily done.

 for example:
 ```